Meeco/docs/releases/svx-3.0.0.md

 ### Enhancements
 - This upgrade includes the latest SD-JWT-VC draft-08 related changes
   - Focused on mandatory SD-JWT VC draft-08 JOSE Header `typ` changes (`dc+sd-jwt`), deferring optional type metadata (type as URL) implementation to a future epic
-- Legacy `vc+sd-jwt` format is now marked as deprecated
-  - All new issuance and presentation requests should use the new `dc+sd-jwt` format
+- Legacy `vc+sd-jwt` format is now marked as deprecated.
+All new issuance and presentation requests should use the new `dc+sd-jwt` format
 - Existing `vc+sd-jwt` credentials will continue to work in storage and for verification and presentation
 - Changed `GET /wallets/{:id}/receive/{:state}` response attributes:
   - `proof` has been replaced with `proofs` and `proofs.jwt` is always an array
   - `mso_mdoc` issuance - expects a base64url encoded `IssuerSigned` as per OpenID4VCI v1.0 spec (changed from previous implementation expecting a `DeviceResponse`)